Vietnam Television: Criticism and controversies

-Despite creating a strong influence among the Vietnamese public, VTV has also been involved in many controversies over political issues, piracy and the spread of false and one-sided information.

-Political

-VTV4 has been criticized by South Vietnamese refugees and Vietnamese emigrants, due to the network supporting communist rule.
-This controversy was initiated in 2003, when Australian public broadcaster SBS began to air news bulletins from VTV4 as a part of WorldWatch, a block that transmits news programs from broadcasters across the world.
-VTV4's bulletin was quickly removed after the backlash.
-On the 2019 Lunar New Year edition of the cultural show Vietnamese Beauties, VTV used the figure of Tran Le Xuan, the former South Vietnamese First Lady to illustrate Vietnamese ao dai styles through the times.
-Two days later, on the variety show called 12 Zodiacs, VTV unintentionally displayed a frame showing a member of the P336 band wearing a yellow jacket which resembled the South Vietnamese flag.

-Copyright infringement
+VTV4 has been criticized by South Vietnamese refugees and Vietnamese emigrants due to the network supporting communist rule.

 On 28 February 2016, VTV admitted that they had used copyrighted content without permission in some of its programs.
 Thus, VTV's YouTube channel was terminated.
 The case was brought into attention after videographer Bui Minh Tuan claimed that VTV had repeatedly used his drone videos.
 He claimed that between 2015 and 2016, he had sent many complaints to VTV, the Department of Copyright and the Vietnam Ministry of Information and Communications to report around 20 copyright infringements by VTV, to no avail.
 Tuan decided to report the case to Google.
 In 2008, VTV lost its rights to broadcast the Miss World competition due to copyright issues.
-In 2016, it lost the broadcasting rights to the 2015-16 UEFA Champions League season.